-Port Macquarie Museum showcases the best of Port Macquarie’s history from its British settlement as a penal colony in 1821, through to the present day as a popular tourist resort town.
+Port Macquarie Museum showcases the best of Port Macquarie’s history from its British settlement as a penal colony in 1821, through to the present day as a popular tourist destination and vibrant regional city.

 The award winning museum’s significant collection is displayed in 14 rooms and galleries, in a series of themed exhibits.
 Displays are regularly updated and temporary exhibitions are held from time to time.
 Guided tours for schools and other groups by appointment.
 Free audio guide available.

 Port Macquarie was one of the earliest convict settlements outside of Sydney.
 The Museum building and additions are classified by the National Trust of Australia (NSW) as a rare example of a convict built structure circa 1836.

 Why is Port Macquarie special?
 Visit this award winning museum and find out!

 Caters for challenges with learning and communication Caters for hearing impairment Caters for limited mobility Caters for vision impairment Disabled access available Free Wifi International Museums Australia Museums Australia Museums Galleries Australia Public Toilet Regional Tourist/Tourism Association/Organisation Shop Visitor Information Centre Walk Walks Wheelchair access